 Ensure your transmitter’s flight mode switch is set to “Stabilize Mode”.

 Give a small amount of throttle.
 All motors should spin at about same speed and they should start at the same time.
 If the motors do not all start at the same time and spin at the same speed, the ESC’s are still not properly calibrated.

 Disarm your copter

 The All-at-once ESC calibration mode simply causes the autopilot to pass through the pilot’s throttle directly through to the ESCs.
 If you power up the autopilot while in this mode you’ll send the same PWM signal to all the ESCs.
 That’s all it does.
 Many ESCs use full throttle at startup to enter programming mode, full throttle postition is then saved as the upper end point and when you pull the throttle down to zero, that position is saved as the lower end point.

 If after calibration your motors do NOT spin same speed nor start at the same time, repeat the calibration process.
 If you tried the auto calibration above and it didn’t work or the ESCs do not drive the motors identically, try the manual calibration method described above.
 That should work almost every time.
 (Rarely after a full manual calibration you will also need to do an additional final automatic calibration).

-- Battery Type: Ni-xx(NiMH or NiCd) (even if you’re using Li-po batteries this setting reduces the likelihood that the ESC’s low voltage detection will turn off the motors)
+Low voltage protection: OFF (alternatively, you can set battery type to Ni-xx(NiMH or NiCd) (even if you’re using Li-po batteries because this setting reduces the likelihood that the ESC’s low voltage detection will turn off the motors)